Skip Navigation

 Status: Enabled

-Connecting to a Heroku Postgres database with Enhanced Certificates
+Connect to a Heroku Postgres Database with Enhanced Certificates

 The Enhanced Certificates feature modifies the structure of the connection string of the database to include the following parameters: